 …Honest and real relationships not afraid to explore, dig, question and be transformed over time.
 We increasingly are seeing the absolute reality of the Trinity’s relationship with each other in the Godhead.
 And even more amazing, is the reality that this same depth of relationship is offered to each of us not only with God, but with one another.
 We passionately want to experience this personally.
 However, we also want to share and encourage others with the same.

 …Freedom as a fully purchased life-style, desired and secured by Jesus, for every area of our personal and corporate lives and relationships.
 Jesus said, “Whom the Son has set free, is free indeed.”
 This freedom that Jesus offers is meant to radically transform our hearts such that our responses to the situations and people around us contrast those considered “normal” in the eyes of the world.
 Godly freedom involves both a being free FROM any bondage that hinders and/or destroys the life God offers, as well as a being made free TO love, serve, bless, encourage, etc. Without Jesus, the world and its inhabitants lie trapped in bondage to the various prisons either they or others construct.
-Jesus leads those of us in relationship with Him to be His “prison breakers” for the world, helping to create a new atmosphere of living where people are free to love God and others because they “want” to, rather than because they “need or are supposed ” to.
+Jesus seeks to lead everyone, even those still blinded to His presence within them.
+He also invites us to become like Him and be His “prison breakers” for the world, helping to create a new atmosphere of living where people are free to love God and others because they “want” to, rather than because they “need or are supposed ” to.
 We want to live in this freedom and stir it up in others.

 …The equipping and empowerment of others through the offering of our lives.
 Resonating deep within our hearts is the consuming desire to share what we have apprehended from God for the promotion of others in their own walks.
 And while we certainly enjoy the actual ministry aspect, we hold more significant the impartation to others so that they are equipped to walk out their destiny and affect their world.